Break Free of Relationship Trauma & Complex PTSD Through Online Video Therapy

 Trauma occurs when there has been an extreme shock to the mind and/or body, making it difficult for the mind to process and integrate the shock in a healthy way.
 This shock can be caused by a single incident, a series of traumatic experiences over a life time, or be the result of childhood neglect or abuse.
 Traumatic experiences can cause serious psychological problems such as chronic anxiety, panic, insomnia, anger, depression, feeling ‘spaced out’ or numb, and can negatively impact relationships.
-Trauma has also been linked to heightened physical pain, and the development of autoimmune disorders such as fibromyalgia, rheumatoid arthritis and other chronic inflammatory conditions.
+Unresolved trauma has also been linked to heightened physical pain, and the development of autoimmune disorders such as fibromyalgia, rheumatoid arthritis and other chronic inflammatory conditions.

-A ‘normal’ response to trauma involves making sense of the trauma, working through your emotions, and gradually coming out of the shock.
+A ‘normal’ response to trauma involves making sense of the trauma, working through emotions, and gradually coming out of the shock.
 Trauma turns into post traumatic stress (PTSD) if you remain stuck in psychological shock.
 Post traumatic ‘re-enactment’ occurs when a person experiences frightening emotions, memories, dreams or sensations from the past, in the present moment.
 PTSD can also manifest as a freeze response, such as numbing, going blank, spacing out, not knowing how you are feeling in a moment of emotional challenge, or losing a sense of time

 Post traumatic stress reactions can be physical – such as your heart pounding or nausea; emotional – such as intense fear or anxiety, or feeling empty and disconnected from oneself ; or in your thoughts or memories – such as flashing back in your mind to the traumatic incident and feeling like you are living it all over again.
 Traumatic re-enactment can occur while dreaming or awake.
-It can be a disorienting or scary experience that can cause a person to believe that they can’t function and may not ever recover.
+It can be a disorienting or scary experience that may cause you to believe that you can’t function and may not ever recover.
 The common factor in post traumatic reactions is a heightened stress response – resulting in being over or under-activated – after the event has occurred.
 In this way PTSD can be understood as a memory disorder, whereby the mind ‘believes’ that past traumas are reoccurring in the moment, making it extremely difficult to process non-traumatic stressors and to regulate emotions effectively.

 If you were raised in a household where you experienced inadequate, poor or abusive parenting, then you are more vulnerable to attachment trauma and habituated traumatic stress responses.
 Developing children require consistent, supportive care and positive mirroring from parental figures in order to become secure adults.
-Neglected and abused children often feel abandoned, panicky and trapped, especially if they have no outside adult supports, which in turn can lead to a complex traumatic stress responses.
+Neglected and abused children often feel abandoned, panicky and trapped, especially if they have no outside adult supports, which in turn can lead to complex traumatic stress responses.

 The experience of relentless mistreatment and unmet emotional needs leads to the development of hard wired stress responses, specifically fight, flight, freeze or collapse, and feelings of deep insecurity.
-Under these circumstances, the developing brains of abused children become flooded with stress hormones, which dramatically interfere with the brains ability to regulate normal stressors in an adaptive way.
+Under these circumstances, the developing brains of abused children become flooded with stress hormones, which dramatically interfere with the brains’ ability to regulate normal stressors in an adaptive way.